 It can be even made via WhatsApp, although it can cause some additional charges for convenience.
 After that, you will immediately receive the sick note letter digitally via WhatsApp or in two days per post.
 Be aware that this document is valid for 3 days.

-To obtain a doctor’s note remotely only possible for certain illnesses such as common colds, back pain, migraines, cystitis, gastrointestinal flu, period pain, and stress.
+To obtain a doctor’s note remotely is only possible for certain illnesses such as common colds, back pain, migraines, cystitis, gastrointestinal flu, period pain, and stress.

 What if You Don’t Manage To Get a Sick Note?